nilearn/nilearn/doc/extracting_data.rst

 :class:`NiftiMapsMasker`.
 The main difference is that it requires a labels image instead of a set of maps as input.

-The `background_label` keyword of :class:`NiftiLabelsMasker` deserves some explanation.
-The voxels that correspond to the brain in an fMRI image do not fill the entire image.
+The `background_label` keyword of :class:`NiftiLabelsMasker` deserves
+some explanation.
+The voxels that correspond to the brain or a region of interest in an fMRI image do not fill the entire image.
 Consequently, in the labels image, there must be a label corresponding to "outside" the brain, for which no signal should be extracted.
 By default, this label is set to zero in Nisl, and is referred to as "background".
 Should some non-zero value occur, it is possible to change the background value with the `background_label` keyword.